Maia Bouchier: International career

 In August 2021, Bouchier was named in England's Women's Twenty20 International (WT20I) squad for their series against New Zealand.
 However, Bouchier was ruled out of the first WT20I match of the three-match series after being identified as a possible COVID-19 contact.
 She made her WT20I debut in the next match, on 4 September 2021, for England against New Zealand, scoring 25 from 24 balls.
 She went on to play the final match of the series as England secured a 2–1 victory.
 She was later added to the WODI squad ahead of the third match of the series, but was released before the fifth match to enable her to play in the Rachael Heyhoe Flint Trophy final.

 In December 2021, Bouchier was named in England's squad for their tour to Australia to contest the Women's Ashes.
 She appeared in one match on the tour, the first WT20I, but did not bat.
 In July 2022, she was named in England's squad for their T20I series against South Africa and the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
 She played every match across the two series, including making 21* to see England to victory over Sri Lanka in the Commonwealth Games.
 In December 2022, she played every match in England's T20I series against the West Indies, scoring 31 runs in three innings.

 In January 2023, Bouchier was named in England's squad for the 2023 ICC Women's T20 World Cup, although she did not play a match at the tournament.
+She was named in England's squad for the T20I series during the 2023 Women's Ashes, but did not play a match.
+Later that summer, she was named in England's squad for their series against Sri Lanka.
+She made her One Day International debut during the 1st ODI of the series, and scored 95 from 65 deliveries during the 3rd ODI.
+In December 2023, she was awarded her first central contract with England.

+She scored her first century in ODIs for England against New Zealand on 30 June 2024.
+She was named in the England squad for the 2024 ICC Women's T20 World Cup.

+Bouchier was named in England's travelling party for their multi-format tour to South Africa in November 2024, including her first inclusion in a Test match squad.
+During the series, she made her Test match debut, scoring 126 in her first innings in the format.

+She was named in the England squad for the 2025 Women's Ashes series in Australia.

+Personal life

+Bouchier is gay.
+While at school, she was the target of homophobic bullying.
+As of June 2023, she is in a relationship with British international beach volleyball athlete and sports therapist Jess Grimson.
+They met at the 2022 Commonwealth Games in Birmingham.
+They live together in Bournemouth.